InfoDeskMe/Infopanel/README.md

 | Backend | [Symfony](https://symfony.com/) PHP |

 ## Requirements
-- Docker must be installed and RUN before installation
+- Docker must have been installed and STARTED before installation
 - At least 1 Gb free space on Server if you do NOT want to use the built-in image upload feature.

 ## Installation